Who's Calling? ... It's Hong Kong, S.A.R!

-Pressing the button, I began my 2016 Spring Festival holiday to make my first stop in the electric world city of Hong Kong.
+Pushing the button, I began my 2016 Spring Festival holiday by making my first stop in the electric world city of Hong Kong.
 Entering into my first twenty-four hours I experienced an energy that could only be described as 'next level!'.
-Beginning with a bullet train to far off Guangdong, China, which took me to the borderline I left China for the first time!
-Hong Kong served!
+Beginning with a bullet train to far off Guangdong, China, that took me to the borderline I left China for the first time!
+HK served a lot!

-Feeling refreshed with the long journey from Wuhan, China behind me, I was ready to welcome my first official twenty four hours in Hong Kong.
-Accompanied by Kelly and her mum, we headed over to a uncomplicated Hong Kong breakfast spot for some delicious Dim Sum.
+Feeling refreshed with the long journey from Wuhan, China behind me, I was ready to welcome my first official twenty-four hours in Hong Kong.
+Accompanied by Kelly and her mum, we headed over to an uncomplicated Hong Kong breakfast spot for some delicious Dim Sum.
 I had met Kelly's maternal grandmother at our university graduation but it was my first time meeting her maternal grandfather, it was a great opportunity.
 I was treated to a lovely breakfast of many things a fellow Brit would turn away so early in the day but I wanted a complete Cantonese experience.
 It was a real treat hearing the Cantonese language spoken between Kelly and her family members because I'm used to Mandarin Chinese on a daily basis, I was kept in the loop with English translations so I could understand what was being said.
-To my delight I was the only foreigner around, amplifying my Dim Sum breakfast affair in Kowloon, Hong Kong!
+To my delight I was the only foreigner there, boosting my Dim Sum breakfast in Kowloon!

 I was intoxicated by the energy of Hong Kong Island and all of it's frantic movement, I was living a dream to finally be there within the heart of this iconic part of Asia.
 Not staying in a hotel afforded me the chance to be a part of a lovely Hong Kong family, I was welcomed into the heart of their everyday life during my time spent in Hong Kong and for their generousness I will be always grateful.
-My first full day in Hong Kong may have been pressing onwards but I was loving the colonial court buildings in Exchange Place, I take a keen interest in the ways of the British from days that have past.
-It fascinated me to see such a stark contrast between the stone and brick buildings from Empire to the towering glass wonders that now welcome the electric future of this Oriental world city!
+My first full day in Hong Kong kept pressing onwards but I was loving the colonial court buildings in Exchange Place, I have always taken a keen interest in the ways of the British from days that have past.
+It fascinated me to see such a stark contrast between the stone and brick buildings from Empire.
+From the towering glass wonders that now welcome the electric future of this Oriental world city!
 The view from Central Pier was spectacular, I couldn't help but gaze over at the Tsim Sha Tsui side of the vast Victoria Harbour.
 All of this wouldn't of been possible without my dear friend Kelly!

 As the afternoon slowly turned into evening time it was our opportunity to see Hong Kong from a higher point.
 Breaking from our anti-tourist movement we took the Victoria Peak Tram to the highest points of Hong Kong Island.
 I'm not one for heights from a certain angle, as the tram climbed the gargantuan Peak I did not feel so good and the driver decided to take off the breaks as we stopped at Kennedy Road, I did not appreciate the backward movement!
 Straying away from the 'Skyspace', Kelly guided me around a more scenic route away from the selfie-sticks and hoards of tourists.
 Taking in the dusk with the stunning views of Aberdeen it was time to class the next stage of this time as 'next level!'.
 Growing closer to the iconic world famous panorama of Victoria Harbour and her surrounding skyscraper sisters, I had my camera at the ready to capture a photo worthy of that sight of electric love!
 HK looked perfect!